Wars of Augustus: Spain

+Egypt

-EGYPT: Responding to a directive from Augustus, the prefectures Aegypti, Aelius Gallus (no relation to his predecessor, Cornelius Gallus) leads an expedition across the Red Sea against the Sabaeans of Arabia Felix (mod.
+Responding to a directive from Augustus, the prefectures Aegypti, Aelius Gallus (no relation to his predecessor, Cornelius Gallus) leads an expedition across the Red Sea against the Sabaeans of Arabia Felix (mod.
 Yemen).
 The key attraction was that this region produced aromatic substances such as frankincense and myrrh, which were greatly prized in Rome.
 In addition, occupation of Sabaea would give the Romans control of both sides of the entrance to the Red Sea, the Bab-el-Mandeb strait, since Cornelius Gallus had established a garrison at Arsinoe (near Assab, Eritrea) on the Ethiopian shore.
 The expedition consists of 10,000 troops including allies, and 130 freight-ships.
 Gallus was counting on the assistance of the Nabataean Arabs of NW Arabia, whose king Obodas was a Roman ally and contributed 1,000 warriors under his chief secretary, Syllabus.
 But the latter allegedly sabotaged the mission throughout with poor advice.
 The force sails by ship from Clysma (Suez, Egypt) to Luke Come but suffers heavy losses to storms in transit, so that on arrival, Gallus is forced to spend the rest of the year at Lake Come to give his men a chance to recuperate and to effect repairs to his fleet.

 25 BC

+Spain

-SPAIN: Augustus, although in nominal command of the campaign against the Astures and Callaeci, is incapacitated by illness.
+Augustus, although in nominal command of the campaign against the Astures and Callaeci, is incapacitated by illness.
 The campaign is brought to a successful conclusion, with the last rebels crushed, by the governors of Hispania Citerior and Ulterior, respectively Gaius Antistius Vetus and Publius Carisius.

+Alps

-ALPS: Augustus despatches an army under Aulus Terentius Varro Murena against the Salassi tribe of the Val d'Aosta region of the northwestern Alps.
+Augustus despatches an army under Aulus Terentius Varro Murena against the Salassi tribe of the Val d'Aosta region of the northwestern Alps.
 The latter controlled the Great St Bernard pass, the shortest route between Italy and the Upper Rhine region.
 The Salassi are utterly defeated and, according to Strabo, Murena deports and sells into slavery 44,000 tribespeople.